camunda/camunda-docs/docs/self-managed/setup/install.md

 ```

 :::note
 Camunda 8 components without a valid license may display **Non-Production License** in the navigation bar and issue warnings in the logs.
-These warnings have no impact on startup or functionality.
+These warnings have no impact on startup or functionality, with the exception that Web Modeler has a limitation of five users.
 :::

 ## Configuring Enterprise components and Connectors